unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

 - The app does not update its XAML, because the port number in `RemoteControl.g.cs` is `0`.
   - Ensure you have the latest version of the Visual Studio extension installed.
   - Rebuild the app until the number is different than zero.
+- For `net8.0-windows` [a VS issue for WinUI may be hit](https://developercommunity.visualstudio.com/t/net80-windows10-needs-to-be-first-for-W/10643724).
+If XAML hot reload does not work, ensure that the `Uno Platform` output window exists, and that it mentions that the extension has successfully loaded.
+To do so, try closing and reopening the solution, and make sure that the [Visual Studio extension is installed](xref:Uno.GetStarted.vs2022).

 ### VS Code